St John Clerkenwell: St John's Church pre- and post-WWII

-St James', the larger, successor Victorian church one block away, 150 metres to the south-west, was likewise largely gutted by bombing during The Blitz in 1941.
+St James', the larger, successor Victorian church, 150 metres to the south-west, was largely gutted by bombing during The Blitz in 1941.

 Reconstruction of the old chapel

 The Order of St John's replacement chapel was constructed from 1951 to 1958 by the architects John Seely and Paul Paget, with the crypt of the medieval building surviving in the present structure.

 The outline of the round church consecrated in 1185 is marked out in St John's Square in front of St John's Clerkenwell; to the south of the church is the garden of remembrance that occupies the site of a 16th-century chapel.